dwahdany/openreview/README.md

-# OpenReview Paper Fetcher
+# OpenReview Review Fetcher

-This script fetches paper details, reviews, and rebuttals from OpenReview and converts them to a formatted ODT document.
+This script fetches paper details, reviews, and rebuttals from OpenReview and converts them to formatted ODT and Markdown documents.

 ## Features